marineb/marineb.github.io/_posts/2016-11-14-deploy_static_sites_with_git_to_servers_like_dreamhost.markdown

 date:   2016-11-13 22:33:20 -0500
 ---

 I had already looked into this a while back but couldn't figure it out back then.
 Until today, I've been using [Deploybot](https://deploybot.com/) which deploys sites for you: pretty great product.
-But they recently got rid of their free service and I didn't want to pay for a service that *seems* so simple.
+But they recently got rid of their free service and I didn't want to pay for a task that would *seem* so simple to setup.

 I'll be referencing the sources that helped me at the bottom of this post.
 Since it took me years to find out how to do this, I do think the internet needs more resources to solve that problem.